hmrc/vat-agent-client-lookup-frontend/README.md

 ## Testing

-Use the following command to run unit and integration tests:
+Use the following command to run unit and integration tests and to get a coverage report:

-`sbt test it:test`
+`sbt clean coverage test it:test coverageReport`

 ## License